dbrgn-archive/memonic-export/README.rst

 The data is pretty raw and not preprocessed.
 But it should be enough so you can write import scripts for other services.

+Note that **tags are not included** when exporting via the API.
+It appears that this is a bug / omission in the API implementation.

 Requirements
 ------------